-The Bank has a Board-approved Risk Management Strategy Framework (RMSF).
-This document combines a description of the Bank's material risks, including climate risk, and how these are identified and assessed (referred to below as 'informed by') and how they are managed (the Risk Management Framework).
-The document also includes key strategic risk initiatives that are intended to be taken to evolve the framework (collectively the RMSF).
+The Bank has a Board-approved Risk Management Strategy Framework (RMSF) and the Branch has a CEOapproved RMSF.
+These documents provide a description of the Core Banking Group's material risks, including climate risk, and how these are identified and assessed (referred to below as 'informed by') and how they are managed (the Risk Management Framework).
+The document also includes key strategic risk initiatives that are intended to be taken to evolve the framework (collectively, the RMSF).

-The Bank's Risk Management Framework
+Risk Management Framework